keeganmjgreen/3D-Printed-Sensors-Development-Platform/Preparing-Electrical-Contacts.md

 # Preparing Electrical Contacts #

-This page is a draft of the user manual entry on preparing electrical contacts on printed sensors.

 ## Materials ##

-This section is not finalized as we have not yet fully established our materials.

-- Printed sensor
+- A Printed sensor
-- A dull and flat blade
+- A spatula or other similar dull and flat blade
-- Electrical wire (preferably solid core)
+- Electrical wire (Recommended: AWG 30 wire)
-- Conductive adhesive (Conductive tape, silver paint or epoxy)
+- Conductive adhesive (Conductive tape, conductive paint or epoxy. conductive paint recommended for price to performance ratio)
 - Painter's tape

 ## Procedure ##

-1. Using a blade with a dull and flat tip, pry the sensor of the print bed at the corners of the sensor base (highlighted in the image below).
+1. Using a spatula or other dull blade, pry the sensor of the print bed at the corners of the sensor base (highlighted in the image below).

    <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/CantileverOnPrintBedAnnotated.png" style="zoom:50%;" /> \
    ​